DeanoHayne/week-2-CSS-advance-Portfolio/README.md

 I have made this portfolio to showcase my skills using CSS.

 # Usage
-- To access the website please click on: [this link] (file:///C:/Users/HP%20Pavilion/Desktop/homework/week-2-CSS-advance-Portfolio/index.html)
+- To access the website please click on: [this link]()

-- To access the codebase please click on: [this link] (https://github.com/deanhay/week-2-CSS-advance-Portfolio)
+- To access the codebase please click on: [this link](https://github.com/deanhay/week-2-CSS-advance-Portfolio)

 ## Snapshot